 One free lesson is offered to each student that gets on the honor roll in elementary, high school, or college.
 This is to encourage excellence in all aspects of one's life and to teach that effort pays, no matter what you do.
 Please bring me the report card.

 1. I'm not at all afraid to tell a student (or the parent of a student) that they are wasting their money on lessons.
 If I was a 35 year old, dependent on income from teaching guitar, I probably wouldn't say anything negative and only offer encouragement in an effort to keep those checks coming.
 I'm just not that needy.
-But, if after 8 lessons, the student is not making enough progress, I will suggest they wait a year or two and then attempt lessons again.
+But, if after 4 to 8 lessons, the student is not making enough progress, I will suggest they wait a year or two and then attempt lessons again, or that they try another instrument.
 Most teachers won't do this.
 If you value honesty, then you'll value my approach.

 2.I will no longer teach my students current Top 40 songs, Hip Hop, or Rap.
 Why?
 Because I've done it and regretted it every time.
 I spend an hour learning how to play some currently popular song, another hour typing up and copying the chord chart, spend another hour teaching it to the student, then watch as the song's popularity quickly fades into obscurity and no one cares to hear it anymore, even the student that requested it.
 Instead I teach mostly classic songs: Classic Rock from the 50's, 60's, 70's, and some 80's, plus a few Classic Country/Bluegrass, Classic Folk, and Gospel songs.
 These songs are often called "timeless" because they have endured the true test of time.
 That's the reason you still hear them on the radio, in movies, on TV, and even played in different venues around the nation and world.
 I have many examples of wasted effort teaching a current hit.
 But many instructors will gladly teach you current music.
 Good luck with that.